ocaml/ocaml.org/data/exercises/080_conversions.md

 There are several ways to represent graphs in OCaml.

 * One method is to list all edges, an edge being a pair of nodes.
-In this form, the graph depicted opposite is represented as the following expression:
+In this form, the graph depicted above is represented as the following expression:

 ```ocaml